pinnen/SyncedUE/ReadMe.txt

 4) Now you can experiment with the old version...

-5) Restore to presnet state withh command: git checkout master
+5) Restore to original state with command: git checkout master